afwlehmann/vim-goobook/README.md

 Note that this plugin is heavily based on the original [gist][1] by Matthew Horan.

+## Configuration

+For most users, the default configuration should work just fine; however, global variables can be used to change a few things here and there.

+`g:goobookrc` can be used to tell the plugin to invoke `goobook` with a custom configuration file (i.e. specifying the `-c` flag):

+    let g:goobookrc = '~/.goobookrc.account1'

+`g:goobookprg` can instead be used to tell the plugin to invoke a completely different program than `goobook` (of course you might want to set this to the name of a program with compatible output, like [aadbook][4] for querying Azure AD contacts):

+    let g:goobookprg = 'aadbook'

 ## Authors

 - Alexander Lehmann <afwlehmann@googlemail.com>